keenanromain/AWS-SAA-C02-Study-Guide/README.md

 2.)
 For programmatic access only, use ACLs & Bucket Policies to share objects 3.)
 For access via the console & the terminal, use cross-account IAM roles
 - S3 is a great candidate for static website hosting.
 When you enable static website hosting for S3 you need both an index.html file and an error.html file.
 Static website hosting creates a website endpoint that can be accessed via the internet.
+- S3 presigned URLs provide temporary access (upload or download) to an object.
+They are commonly used to provide access to private objects.
+- When you upload new files, they will not inherit the properties of the previous version.

 ## S3 Storage Classes:
 **S3 Standard** - 99.99% availability and 11 x 9s durability.
 Stored redundantly across multiple devices in multiple facilities and is designed to withstand the failure of 2 concurrent data centers.